wessberg/ts-evaluator/README.md

 - `maxOps` _(default: `Infinity`)_ - If `maxOps` is anything less than Infinity, evaluation will stop when the provided amount of operations has been performed.
 This is useful to opt-out of running CPU-intensive code, especially if you are embedding this library in an editor or a linter.

+- `maxOpDuration` _(default: `Infinity`)_ - If `maxOpDuration` is anything less than Infinity, evaluation will stop when the provided amount of milliseconds have passed.
+This is useful to opt-out of long-running operations, especially if you are embedding this library in an editor or a linter.

 - `io` _(default: `{read: true, write: false}`)_ - If `io` permits `READ` operations, files can be read from disk.
 If `io` permits `WRITE` operations, files can be written to disk.

 - `process` _(default: `{exit: false, spawnChild: false}`)_ - If `process` permits `exit` operations, the evaluated code is permitted to exit the parent process.
 If `process` permits `spawnChild` operations, the evaluated code is permitted to spawn child processes.